Speakers Bureau

 Topics: Islamists and Islamism in America

 Sam Westrop has headed Islamist Watch since March 2017.
-Before that, he ran Stand for Peace, a London-based counter-extremism organization monitoring Islamists throughout the UK.
+He is also a senior fellow at the Texas Public Policy Foundation.
+Previously, he ran Stand for Peace, a London-based counter-extremism organization.

 Topics: Western Islamism, Deobandi Islam